KaloyanDragiev/ProP-Event/README.md

 # [MSEventy]( http://i392329.hera.fhict.nl/)

  **Description:**  The Project represents a website, database and applications, specifically designed for a car show event for a company.
-This is a univerity project!
+This is a university project!

  **Technologies:**  MySql, Php, JavaScript, HTML, CSS, C#, Windows Forms